SPF-OST/pytrnsys/docs/guide/developers_guide.rst

         tool.readConfig(pathConfig,configFile)
         tool.process()

-General guidlines for developers
+General guidelines for developers
 --------------------------------
 Pytrnsys is open source and developers are invited to submit their own contributions.
 If you would like to develop for pytrnsys, we are interested in who you are.
 We are happy about a short message by mail.
 Please discuss new ideas first in the issue board.
 You are invited to work on the issues and create a pull request when finished.
-When working on the code, please consider the following style guidlines:
+When working on the code, please consider the following style guidelines:

 - we use the UpperCamelCase convention for Class names and the lowerCamelCase convention for everything else